 Released: September 30

 This year has been a phenomenal resurgence for RJ Payne.
 Receiving co-signs from certified legends over the past few years via his series “Murder In Less Than 60 Seconds,” the seasoned vet took this second chance to flood the market with many projects.
-This project in particular perfectly meshes the coke rap form with the battle rap style that Payne is known for to create an amazing 20-30 minutes of the grimiest beats paired with witty drug punchlines and features from legends eLZhi & O.C. to compliment the project.
-While it is a short effort, the content the album delivers is more than enough, but leave you wanting more from the vicious emcee.
+This project in particular perfectly meshes the coke rap form with the battle rap style that Payne is known for, creating an amazing 20-30 minutes of the grimiest beats paired with witty drug punchlines and features from legends eLZhi & O.C. to compliment the project.
+While it is a short effort, the content that the album delivers is more than enough, yet leaves you wanting more from the vicious emcee.

 Best tracks: “Frankie Needles”, “G Money on the Court”, “Don Armeteo”